-On April 24, 2013, the collapse of the Rana Plaza factory in Bangladesh took place.
+April 24, 2013 saw the collapse of the Rana Plaza factory in Bangladesh.
 This deadly event has sadly become a symbol of the abuses of fast fashion.

 Why?
-It revealed the deplorable conditions in which the workers of these factories work, the latter supplying various international clothing brands such as Mango, Carrefour, Primark etc.
+It revealed the deplorable working conditions of thes workers in these factories, which supply various international clothing brands such as Mango, Carrefour, Primark and others.

-While cracks in the building had already been reported the day before by workers and an evacuation had been requested, they were still forced to work.
-The collapse of this building caused the death of more than 1130 people.
+Although cracks in the building had already been reported by workers the day before and an evacuation requested, they were still forced to work.
+More than 1,130 people died when the building collapsed.

-Since this event, associations have sought justice for the victims of this tragedy by asking for compensation from the owners of these workshops, among others.
+Since then, a number of associations have sought to bring justice to the victims of this tragedy by demanding compensation from the owners and operators of these workshops, among others.

-But, while fashion companies, even French, were supplied by factories like Rana Plaza, they were not legally condemnable for the actions of their subsidiaries or subcontractors.
+But while fashion companies, even French ones, were supplied by factories like Rana Plaza, they were not legally liable for the actions of their subsidiaries or subcontractors.

-6 months after the collapse, in November 2013, a law was proposed to the National Assembly on the "duty of care of parent companies and ordering companies".
-It is finally 4 years later, on March 27, 2017 that the law was voted.
+6 months after the collapse, in November 2013, a law was proposed to the National Assembly relating to the "duty of vigilance of parent companies and ordering companies".
+It was finally 4 years later, on March 27, 2017, that the law was passed.

-In Bangladesh, workers continue to demonstrate and strike to demand better wages and conditions, but struggle to be heard and get what they want.
+In Bangladesh, workerss continue to demonstrate and strike for better wages and conditions, but struggle to get their demands heard.

-It is after this drama that the collective "Fashion Revolution" was born by Carry Somers, pioneer of ethical fashion in England.
-This movement advocates a more socially and ecologically responsible fashion, and aims to inform, alert and encourage consumers to demand transparency to know what is behind the label of their clothes.
+It was after this tragedy that the "Fashion Revolution" collective was born by Carry Somers, a pioneer of ethical fashion in England.
+This movement advocates more socially and ecologically responsible fashion, and aims to inform, alert and encourage consumers to demand transparency and find out what's behind the labels on their clothes.
 Hence the slogan "Who made my clothes?".

-This movement acts by doing research, proposing educational content, collaborating with countries or companies, mobilizing and acting, demanding more transparency and respect for workers' rights.s
+This movement takes action by conducting research, proposing educational content, collaborating with countries and companies, mobilizing and taking action, demanding greater transparency and respect for workers' rights.s

-Especially during the week called "Fashion Revolution Week" (around the 24th of April (this year from the 19th to the 25th)) there will be lives, events, operations on social networks, educational courses on all the topics around the textile industry, human rights, eco-responsibility etc...
-It is a very important week, and even more so this year when we know the impact the pandemic has had on workers in the textile industry.
+Particularly during the week known as "Fashion Revolution Week" (around the date of April 24 (this year from April 19 to 25)), there will be lives, events, operations on social networks, educational courses on all subjects around the textile industry, human rights, eco-responsibility etc. It's a very important week, and even more so this year when we know the impact that the pandemic has had on workers in the textile industry.

-And even if there is still a long way to go, we can each at our level act by choosing to boycott such or such brand if we judge that it is not in agreement with the values we wish to defend and what is important to us.
+And even if there's still a long way to go, we can each take action at our own level by choosing to boycott a particular brand if we feel it's not in line with the values we wish to defend and what's important to us.
 Because buying is voting!

-At Elia, since we are convinced that the economy should not jeopardize the respect of human rights and the health of the workers, we choose to produce as close as possible to your home, in France, as well as to rely on certifications: discover all our menstrual panties !
+At Elia, we're convinced that the economy should never jeopardize respect for human rights and workers' health.
+That's why we've chosen to produce as close to you as possible, in France, and to rely on certifications: discover all our menstrual panties !

-On the same subject: Why do sanitary protections pollute?
+On the same subject: Why do sanitary pads pollute?

 The True Cost